 CAUTION: Harmful if swallowed or absorbed through the skin.
 Keep away from children, domestic animals and pets.
-Do not get in eyes, on skin or on clothing
+Do not get in eyes, on

 All handlers (including applicators) must wear: shoes plus socks, and waterproof gloves.
 Any person who retrieves carcasses or unused bait following application of this product must wear gloves.